amalia03/General-use-Bioinfo-Scripts/README.md

 # General-use-Bioinfo-Scripts
-All the well written scripts I have written along with the help of LMJ for my PhD project
+Some small but useful scripts I have written along with the help of LMJ during my PhD.

 ### follow_alignment_progress